percona/pmm-doc/source/query-analytics.rst

 - Applying a filter may make other filters inapplicable.
 These become grayed out and inactive.

-- Click the chart symbol (|dashboard-shortcut|) to navigate directly from a filter entry to its associated dashboard.
+- Click the chart symbol (|dashboard-shortcut|) to navigate directly to an item's associated dashboard.

 - Separately, the global *Time range* setting filters results by time, either your choice of *Absolute time range*, or one of the pre-defined *Relative time ranges*.